Floofies/Differentia.js/README.md

 - **`callback`** Function

-  The callback function to execute for each element.
+  The callback function to execute for each primitive element.
 Any return value (including `undefined`) will overwrite any primitives in the copy.

 - **`search`** (*Optional*) Object/Array